citrusworx/juice/docs/Creating a Headless Solution.md

 Travelling to partners.shopify.com and signing up is easy.
 I have set up my own partner account for Beryl Studios.

 #### Create A Development Store
+I have created my own demo store for my artist site.
+This is where we will host all of our albums and other merch.

+#### Setup our Dev Environment
+*This is a strict **custom build**.
+In other tutorials we will use Hydrogen-based development.*

+We will utilizing the NitroCitrus (qTEMP) stack:
+1. Typescript
+2. Express
+3. MongoDB
+4. PostgreSQL
+5. GraphQL
+	1. Sits in front of the DB layers for better querying

+##### Libraries
+**CSS**:
+1. berilliumCSS
+**js**
+2. berilliumjs
+**CMS**:
+3. berilliumCMS

+#### Install the Necessary Apps
+1. Install the Headless Channel